Sawlumin inscription: Significance

-Whether the inscription was inscribed in 1079 CE (or 1052 as initially reported), if the readings are confirmed, the inscription appears to be the earliest evidence of the Burmese-Mon script.
+Whether the inscription was inscribed in 1079 CE (or 1052 as initially reported), if the readings are confirmed, the inscription appears to be the earliest evidence of the Mon-Burmese script.
 (The currently accepted date of the earliest Burmese-Mon is 1093 CE.)

 Furthermore, the initial reading of 415 ME (25 March 1053 to 25 March 1054 CE) as the date of the inscription's foundation would have upended the current understanding of the early Pagan period.